 In May 2017, EPA sampled the former facility’s landfill in order to determine whether contamination found in the community is from the former smelter.
 The analysis showed a link between materials found in the landfill and materials found in the soils to the north of the site.
 These combined endeavors led EPA to define a new soil sampling area that included occupied residential properties.

 In October 2017, EPA along with the cities of Hammond and Whiting informed local residents of a sampling study taking place in residential properties to obtain a better understanding of the levels of arsenic and lead in the soil.
 The results showed that the soil in some of the properties sampled had lead above EPA’s Removal Management Levels or RMLs.
 RMLs help identify, areas, contaminants and conditions where a removal action may be appropriate.

 What Is the Current Site Status?

 In 2018, EPA cleaned up 28 priority properties before suspending activities for the winter months.
-EPA will return in spring 2019 to clean up three remaining priority properties and complete all restoration activities that were suspended for the winter.
+This year EPA cleaned up five remaining priority properties and completed all restoration activities that were suspended for the winter.